Skip to main content

 Leveraging Praise

 Sincerity plays a crucial role when giving praise and offering compliments.
 When you provide honest recognition, you not only raise a person’s self-esteem, but you also boost their energy levels.
 People who are on the receiving end of compliments will often smile, and their spirits will soar.
-You’ll often find that people suffering from low self-esteem will rarely praise or compliment others.
+You’ll often find that people with low self-esteem rarely praise or compliment others.

 As an HR leader, sincere praise and compliments will be your greatest allies in managing and persuading your staff.
 Something as simple as a pat on the back for a job well done will go a long way and may impact the receiver in ways you may not immediately realize.
-By using them in your work on a regular but not excessive manner, will boost confidence levels and improve productivity.
-For some complimentary advice, book an appointment at https://go.oncehub.com/GregNichvalodoff or call me at +1 (604) 943-0800.
+Using them in your work regularly but not excessively will boost confidence levels and improve productivity.
+For complimentary advice, book an appointment at https://calendly.com/inscapegreg/blog-appointment or call me at +1 (604) 943-0800.

 Leave a Reply